 This post is one I’ve been looking forward to writing for a long time, because I get to talk all about one of the most beautiful places I’ve ever been: The Beartooth Plateau.

 The highest mountain in Montana is located here: Granite Peak, which rises to 12,807 feet (3903 m).
 Numerous other jagged, rocky peaks tower above the expanse of the plateau, giving rise to an incredibly beautiful and fragile ecosystem.
 Here in the Beartooth Mountains, snow persists year round.
 Between the wind and the altitude, even a summertime visit requires a sweatshirt.
 Wintertime visits are rare, as the plateau is buried under many feet of snow from mid-October to Memorial Day Weekend.

 Fortunately, for those of us crazy enough to want to venture up to 11,000 feet, there is a way to do so.
 The Beartooth Highway is designated as an All-American Road, and it’s easy to see why.
-This stretch of US Highway 212 climbs up and over the plateau and provides 69 miles (111 km) of beautiful scenery and incredible views.
+This stretch of US Highway 212 climbs up and over the plateau and provides miles of beautiful scenery and incredible views.
 From the northeast entrance of Yellowstone National Park, Highway 212 travels through Cooke City, MT before beginning its ascent to the top of the plateau.
 It’s a long and steep – but absolutely beautiful – drive up to the top, and there are plenty of pullouts at which to stop and enjoy the view.